Keeping track of your shares

 Case study: Lee keeps on top of his shares

-50, reads the newspapers every day to keep up with the latest
+newspapers every day to keep up with the latest business and

-business and financial news.
-One day, he sees an article about
+financial news.
+One day, he sees an article about research results

-research results from a company in which he has shares.
-In the
+from a company in which he has shares.
+In the article, the managing

-reading and tracking the company on his watchlist, Lee decides the
+the company on his watchlist, Lee decides the company's prospects

 Read everything the company sends